Top of page

 After treatment

-There’s no right or wrong way to feel when you first find out that your child has lymphoma.
-Your reaction might include a mixture of feelings, including shock, fear, numbness and disbelief.
-Some people are relieved to get a diagnosis after having various investigations into what might be wrong.
+When you first find out that your child has lymphoma, you might feel a mixture of feelings, including shock, fear and numbness.
+Some people are relieved to get a diagnosis after having investigations into what might be wrong.
+Some people feel in disbelief, especially if the child didn't really feel unwell.

 Back to top

 Your child’s medical team should talk to you and give you written information about the type of lymphoma your child has.
-They should offer opportunities to talk to them about your child’s diagnosis, treatment options, possible side effects and late effects of treatment (health problems that can happen months or years after the original treatment your child has had).
+They should offer opportunities to talk to them about:

 Remember that it’s OK to ask as many or as few questions as you want to.
 Encourage your child to ask questions too.
 We have a list of suggested questions to ask about lymphoma that you might find helpful.

-If your child is not old enough to give consent, you can still involve them in decisions about their care and treatment.
+You can involve your child in decisions about their care and treatment, even if they are under the age of 16.
 This can help them to cope with it, both now and in the longer-term.

 Back to top